-The Narrative Statement and Accounts is an important tool for the Executive to show how it has used public money and how it can demonstrate its financial management and financial health.
+The Narrative Statement and Accounts is an important tool for the Authority to show how it has used public money and how it can demonstrate its financial management and financial health.

-On 15 November 2023, we issued an unqualified opinion with an emphasis of matter on the financial statements.
+On 15 November 2023, we issued an unqualified opinion on the financial statements.
 We reported our detailed findings to the 20 September 2023 Audit, Standards and Risk Committee meeting.
 We outline below the key issues identified as part of our audit, reported against the significant risks and other areas of audit focus we included in our Audit Plan.